link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 4. The improved version of the tennis ball collector shall be easy to carry for a single person with two hands including modifications.

 5. The improved version of the tennis ball collector shall be cost-efficient with costs no more than 33% more than the customer’s alternative option, Playmate’s ball mower valued at $695.

+Constraints

+1. If the design uses lithium ion batteries for powering the circuitry within the tennis ball collector, the batteries and its casing shall comply with 49 CFR 173.185 to prevent short-circuits,damage caused by the shifting of components within a device, and accidental activation of equipment.

+2. If using alkaline or dry cell batteries in the design, the modifications shall comply with the U.S. Hazardous Materials Regulations for dry cell batteries.

+3. If the sensors implemented in the tennis ball collector operate at a radio frequency greater than 9kHz, the device shall comply with FCC part 15 under the classification of an unintentional radiator.

 ### Survey of Solutions